 Months of entry

-- understand and debate the broader global, economic and technological issues driving news organisations across the world
+- understand and debate the broader issues driving news organisations across the world

-- be knowledgeable about the diverse functions of journalism in a contemporary, multi-skilled environment, and the dynamic role of its practitioners in a changing journalistic context
+- be knowledgeable about the functions of journalism in a contemporary environment

-- critically evaluate and analyse a wide range of journalistic outputs and their distinguishing characteristics
+- critically evaluate and analyse a range of journalistic outputs and their characteristics.

 Qualification and course duration